 17. In 2020, Ransomware Attacks Cost the Healthcare Industry $21 Billion.

-According to healthcare cybersecurity statistics, 2020 was a huge year for ransomware attacks in the healthcare industry.
+According to the numbers, 2020 was a huge year for ransomware attacks in the healthcare industry.

-These medical offices and hospital data breaches cost the industry $21 billion to resolve.
+These healthcare data breaches cost the industry $21 billion to resolve.

 18. 80% of Data Breaches Are Connected to Passwords.